Meenambakkam bomb blast: Warnings and security response

+Explosion and casualties

 Though the police eventually tried to retrieve the luggage, a customs inspector had objected to handing over the baggage as he believed it contained contraband, most likely gold bars.
 Two more anonymous calls were made by the TEA volunteers warning that the luggage contained explosives which would detonate around 11:00 p.m., but only after the third call did the customs inspector concede to hand over the suitcases.

 By then it was too late.
 The blast occurred at 10.52 p.m. when a baggage handler attempted to move the luggage to a more secure location, killing over 27 transit passengers bound for Sri Lanka and six airport security officials while destroying the international arrival hall.

+Arrests, trials, and sentences

 Crime Branch CID police arrested 10 people in the case, while a Sri Lanka national Sree was absconding.
 Four of the accused jumped bail including Maheshwaran, Thambiraja, and an accomplice named Vigneswara Raja.
 The District Sessions Judge, Chengalpattu, convicted five individuals including Saravana Bhavan, Loganathan, Vijay Kumar, Balasubramaniam, and Chandra Kumar.
 All five were sentenced to life in prison.